samuelvanderwaal/metaboss/docs-src/src/set.md

 ### Set Update-Authority-All

-Set `update_authority` to a different public key for a list of NFTs.
+Set `update_authority` to a different public key for a list of NFTs. **This is not reversible by the original update authority.**

 ```bash
 metaboss set update-authority-all --keypair <PATH_TO_KEYPAIR> --mint-accounts-file <PATH_TO_MINT_ACCOUNTS> --new-update-authority <NEW_UPDATE_AUTHORITY>